 The plush Vegas lair of musical theatre's most famous masked man faced construction delays this spring, bumping the first preview of Phantom — The Las Vegas Spectacular from June 4 to June 12.
 The delay was not due to the production, but related to the new $40 million building that was constructed exclusively for the show.

-Broadway stars Brent Barrett (Annie Get Your Gun, Chicago) and Anthony Crivello (Kiss of the Spider Woman) will alternate performances as The Phantom due to the vocal demands of the score — and because 10 shows a week will be presented.
+Media night is June 23, followed by a June 24 gala opening night (unchanged from an earlier announcement).
+Broadway stars Brent Barrett ( Annie Get Your Gun, Chicago) and Anthony Crivello ( Kiss of the Spider Woman) will alternate performances as The Phantom due to the vocal demands of the score — and because 10 shows a week will be presented.

 Barrett plays the first public performance June 12, Crivello follows June 13, and the rotation begins.